 While you made a mistake in judgment, you can still have your integrity intact by taking your wishful thinking and emotions out of this situation to see it for what it is.

 Delete all previous emails and any contact information from your address book.
 Block any related email address, his and the neighbors, so you never receive them.

-Folks don’t respond for a reason — they don’t care or are trying to make a point.
-It may be hard to do but you have to take your wishful thinking and emotions out of this situation to see it for what it really is.
-That’s harder by email for sure but one thing is clear, if your emails are not being responded to, take it as a hint and move on to someone who is more likely to be honest with you.
+While that may be the hard thing to do, one thing is clear, if your emails are not being responded to, take it as a hint and move on to someone more likely, to be honest with you.

 Chalk this one up to experience, and a lesson learned the hard way.